navneet1990/CatWorld/README.md

 ## Limitations:
 - No offline support.
 - No support for dogs API
-- No UI testing support
-** These above limitation are due to time bound.**
+- No UI testing support.
+Just added one method and one of the approach we can also use for UI testing mock data ** These above limitation are due to time bound.**